-The I shares of the GS U.S. Mortgages Fund returned 3.01% (net) over the quarter, outperforming the Bloomberg US Securitized Index by 1bps.
+The I shares of the Goldman Sachs Government Income Fund returned 2.88% (net) over the guarter, underperforming the Bloomberg US Govt/MBS Index by -8bps.

-- · Cross Sector: The portfolio's sector allocation strategy did not materially impact excess returns over the guarter.
+Cross Sector: The Fund's sector allocation strategy was the only detractor from excess returns over the quarter driven by overweight allocation to CMBS and MBS Credit.
 March saw a period of elevated volatility, driven by policy uncertainty and the Trump Administration's tariffs.
 Concerns over economic growth and inflation saw risk asset spreads widen.
-While credit fundamentals remain strong, concerns over consumer demand based on tariff impacts to disposable income have kept us cautious. - Security Selection: Overall, the Fund's security selection contributed to excess returns over the quarter, driven primarily by our selection of lower coupon Conventional TBAs.
+More specific to MBS Credit, outflows from foreign institutions and investors also hurt the sector.
+While credit fundamentals remain strong, concerns over consumer demand based on tariff impacts to disposable income have kept us cautious.

+Security Selection: Overall, the Fund's security selection contributed to excess returns, mainly driven by our specific selection of lower coupon Conventional Agency MBS.
 In aggregate, higher coupons outperformed lower coupons due to strong demand for CMO deals and consecutive benign prepayment reports.
-Given we were broadly underweight lower coupons, the selection contributed to excess returns. - Duration: The Fund's duration and yield curve positioning contributed to excess returns.
-This was primarily driven by our tactical auction month end strategies.
+Given we were broadly underweight lower coupons, the selection contributed to excess returns.

+Duration: The Fund's duration and yield curve positioning contributed to excess returns over the quarter, mainly driven by the Fund's tactical auction month end strategies.
 Rates rallied in aggregate over the quarter, mainly driven soft activity data, as well as weakness in various PPI components that feed into PCE.
-Further weak economic data, including contracting flash PMIs and low consumer confidence, fueled stagflationary fears at the end of the month.
-March followed a similar sentiment, as several components feeding into PCE were relatively stronger, leading to a hotter PCE figure at the end of the month.
-This, coupled with stronger inflation expectations from the University of Michigan survey and mounting concerns about US growth, triggered fears of stagflation and strong risk-off moves.

-Sector and Economic Outlook
+Economic and Sector Outlook